A Worldwide Internet Christian Discipleship Ministry

 Next, I lost a friend named Eric who at age 45 succumbed to bladder cancer after living much of his life in an institution for severely handicapped individuals, due to his cerebral palsy.
 I was living in another state at the time, but wanted to visit Eric when I heard that his cancer was no longer in remission and had taken a turn for the worse.
 Instead of visiting Eric in the hospital, I ended up going to his funeral instead, due to how rapidly his cancer worsened.
 I lost my dear friend JC (James Craig) who loved to share the gospel and who loved to make people laugh.
 He was in his fifties when he died of cancer.
 As with my friend Eric, JC died before I could pay him a last visit.
 Then I lost another friend Mark (also in his fifties) who loved the Lord and had a quiet and gentle spirit but also a good sense of humor.
 He died of pancreatic cancer I believe.
 Then I lost my dear wife Valerie – to cancer of the lymph nodes – who I had too little time with… we never reached our 10th wedding anniversary.
 Valerie died just 4 months after she was diagnosed with lymphoma and just 8 weeks after we had moved 300 miles to a new home across the state to be near her two brothers.
 You know how people say “A part of me died when my spouse died”?
 Well that statement was literally true in my case.
 My wife was a three-time kidney transplant recipient.
 For her 3rd kidney transplant I was the donor.

 Then I lost a dear brother in the Lord – Dan – who loved to share his faith using his tractor trailer truck as an evangelistic billboard.
 Dan had ministered to me by phone almost every week after my wife died only to lose his own life in a tragic house fire.
 After Dan, it was Mike to go next… Mike was my best buddy in college who succumbed to brain cancer before I had a chance to travel to Florida to say goodbye.
 After Mike it was Ron who I drew close to while living near where Ron lived and meeting him in a local church.
 Ron loved the Lord and loved to study end time events and world affairs.
 He also ministered to me greatly after my wife died, though mostly by mail and in person when I visited him.
 He died in a nursing home just 3 months after suffering a stroke.
 I had no idea that he had even suffered a stroke until I went to visit him, found his house abandoned and was informed by his neighbor that he was in a nearby nursing home.
 When I got to the nursing home, I was told that Ron had died the night before.
 Then I had a reprieve for over a year until my dear dad got sick and in his old age, his fragile health quickly went from bad to worse.
-In February of 2020 I lost my loving father whom I had known for 64 years.
+In 2020 I lost my loving father whom I had in my life for so many years… many more years than most people have with their parents.
 Little did I know that just 11 days later I would lose my furry friend and faithful canine companion Eloise, who had comforted me so many times throughout many of these losses.
 The limp she had had for a few months that I thought was a bad sprain, turned out to be bone cancer.

 In summary, all I can say is what Job said: